 The Company's Chief Executive Officer ("CEO") and Chief Financial Officer ("CFO") have designed, or caused to be designed under their supervision, disclosure controls and procedures to provide reasonable assurance that: (i) material information relating to the Company is made known to the Company's CEO and CFO by others, particularly during the period in which the annual and interim filings are being prepared; and (ii) information required to be disclosed by the Company in its annual filings, interim filings or other reports filed or submitted by it under securities legislation is recorded, processed, summarized and reported within the time period specified in securities legislation.
-Such officers have evaluated, or caused to be evaluated under their supervision, the effectiveness of the Company's disclosure controls and procedures are effective at the financial year end of the Company and have concluded that the Company's disclosure controls and procedures are effective at the financial year end of the Company.

 The Company's CEO and CFO have designed, or caused to be designed under their supervision, internal controls over financial reporting to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with IFRS.
-Utilizing the Committee of Sponsoring Organizations of the Treadway Commission ("COSO") Internal Control - Integrated Framework (2013), such officers have evaluated, or caused to be evaluated under their supervision, the effectiveness of the Company's internal controls over financial reporting at the financial year end of the Company and concluded that the Company is internal controls over financial reporting are effective, at the financial year end of the Company is required to disclose herein any change in the Company's internal controls over financial reporting on October 1, 2021 and ended on December 31, 2021 that has materially affected, or is reasonably likely to materially affect, the Company's internal controls over financial reporting.
-No material changes in the Company's internal controls over financial controls over financial reporting were identified during such period that have materially affected, or are reasonably likely to materially affect, the Company's internal controls over financial reporting were identified during such period that have materially affected, or are reasonably likely to materially affect, the Company's internal controls over financial reporting.
+The Company is required to disclose herein any change in the Company's internal controls over financial reporting that occurred during the period beginning on January 1, 2022 and ended on March 31, 2022 that has materially affected, or is reasonably likely to materially affect, the Company's internal controls over financial reporting.
+No material changes in the Company's internal controls over financial reporting such period that have materially affected, or are reasonably likely to materially affect, the Company's internal controls over financial reporting such period that have materially affected, or are reasonably likely to materially affect, the Company's internal controls over financial controls over financial reporting.